Learning from Heterogeneity: A Dynamic Learning Framework for Hypergraphs: Heterogeneous Hypergraph

 To address the above challenges, here we propose a dynamic learning process that generates heterogeneous hyperedges and adaptively reconstructs the hyperedge in different types.
 Specifically, for each master node $v^m_i\in\mathcal{V}$, our framework encloses the related slave nodes of various types to encode heterogeneous topological structures with implicit relationships, based on different attributes among the nodes.
 Suppose the master node $v^{m}_{i}$ has a set of $n_{i}$ candidate slave nodes $\Tilde{S}^{k}\left(v^{m}_{i}\right)$, where $k = \left[1,...,n_{i}\right]$ with different types.
 The hyperedge can be reconstructed based on the node types of the master node and candidate slave node sets.
 The type of the candidate slave node set can be defined as $\mathcal{T}\left(\Tilde{S}^{k}\left(v^{m}_{i}\right)\right)$ and clearly is a subset of node type $\mathcal{T}_{v}$.
 Each candidate slave node set $\Tilde{S}^{k}\left(v^{m}_{i}\right)$ contains all nodes with one or several node types, which is denoted as $\Tilde{S}^{k}\left(v^{m}_{i}\right) = \left\{v|\phi\left(v\right)\in\mathcal{T}\left(\Tilde{S}^{k}\left(v^{m}_{i}\right)\right), v \neq v_{i}^{m}\right\}$.
 Since each hyperedge is generated from the corresponding candidate slave node set of a certain type, the type number of the hyperedge is equal to the type number of the candidate slave node set.
-An exemplary hyperedge construction is demonstrated in the middle part of \figurename~\ref{fig:overview}, where the master node encompasses $|\mathcal{T}_{v}|$ candidate slave node sets with distinct types.
+An exemplary hyperedge construction is demonstrated in the middle part of \figurename~\ref{fig:overview}, wherein the master node encompasses $|\mathcal{T}_{v}|$ candidate slave node sets with distinct types, each of which is composed of all nodes with one single type.
 For each type, a hyperedge (represented as the coloured triangle) is dynamically constructed.
 Mathematically, this process of generating a hyperedge from a master node $v_{i}^{m}$ and one of its candidate slave node set $\Tilde{S}^{k}\left({v_i^{m}}\right)$ can be denoted as:

 It can be interpreted as the selection of slave nodes for this hypergraph through a linear combination of candidate slave node embedding $\emph{X}\left(\Tilde{S}^{k}\left(v^{m}_{i}\right)\right)\in\mathcal{R}^{d \times|\Tilde{S}^{k}\left(v^{m}_{i}\right)| }$ and trainable reconstruction coefficient vector $\emph{p}_{v^{m}_{i}}^{k}\in\mathcal{R}^{|\Tilde{S}^{k}\left(v^{m}_{i}\right)|}$.
 Each element $p_{v^{m}_{i}}^{k}\left(v\right)$ is the learned reconstruction coefficient associated with the node $v\in\Tilde{S}^{k}\left(v^{m}_{i}\right)$.
 Based on $\emph{p}_{v^{m}_{i}}^{k}$, the nodes in the candidate slave node set $\Tilde{S}^{k}\left(v^{m}_{i}\right)$ with reconstruction coefficient larger than zero are grouped to generate a hyperedge with the master node, which is denoted as $S^{k}\left(v^{m}_{i}\right)= \left\{v|v\in\Tilde{S}^{k}\left(v^{m}_{i}\right),\emph{p}_{v^{m}_{i}}^{k}\left(v\right)> 0\right\}$.
 The reconstruction error $c^{k}\left(v^{m}_{i}\right)$, which measures the difference between the master node and the reconstructed master node, is calculated as follows: